getappmap/appmap-js/docs/reference/vscode.md

 - **AppMap: Filter/Find AppMap by name** Opens the AppMap side bar view and the filter/find text field
 - **AppMap: Login**, **AppMap: Logout** Some extension functionality requires you to login to the AppMap Server.
 You'll be prompted to do this when you setup AppMap for the first time.
 You can also login and logout using the built-in `Accounts` feature of VSCode.
-- **AppMap: Touch Out-of-Date Test Files** If you have AppMaps that are generated from test cases, this command will determine which tests need to be re-run in order to bring the AppMaps up-to-date.
+- **AppMap: Touch Out-of-Date Test Files** If you have AppMap Diagrams generated from test cases, this command will determine which tests need to be re-run in order to bring the AppMap Data up-to-date.
 It will then "touch" (update the modified date) of each out-of-date test case.
 You can use a file watching trigger program like `Guard` (Ruby), `grunt` or `gulp` (JS) to re-run the test cases as they are touched.
 - **AppMap: Copy Out-of-Date Tests to Clipboard** Similar to the "Touch Out-of-Date Test Files" command, but places the file names on the clipboard
-- **AppMap: Open Code Object in AppMap** Using this command you can find and open AppMaps for any code object (package, class, function, route, etc) in your project.
+- **AppMap: Open Code Object in AppMap** Using this command you can find and open AppMap Diagrams for any code object (package, class, function, route, etc) in your project.

 ## Remote recording